RyanSR71/waveform_uncertainty/docs/source/index.rst

 Welcome to WaveformUncertainty's documentation!
 ===================================

 **WaveformUncertainty** is a Python library for gravitational waveform uncertainty.
 This package relies on bilby and is essentially an addon to bilby.
 For more information, check out `Bilby's Documentation <https://lscsoft.docs.ligo.org/bilby/index.html>`_.
+This work is in collaboration with and derived from past work by Dr. Jocelyn Read.
+See `Jocelyn Read 2023 Class.
+Quantum Grav.
+40 135002 <https://arxiv.org/abs/2301.06630v2>`_.

 Check out the :doc:`installation` section for instructions.
 General information is present in the Content tab, tutorials are in the Examples tab, and code documentation is in the API tab.